 - arrange cremation or burial procedures

-- help you obtain a death certificate
+- help you get a copy of the death certificate

 Funeral directors know how painful this experience is for you, and for your family, whānau and friends.
-Their job is to make things as straight forward and supportive for you as possible.
-Don’t hesitate to ask them for exactly what you want.
+Their job is to make things as straightforward and supportive for you as possible.
+Don't hesitate to ask them for exactly what you want.

 After any sudden, accidental or unexplained death, the police must report the death and details of their investigation to the coroner.
 The coroner's job is to then establish the identity of the person who died, and the date, place, cause and circumstances of the death.